| |

 In fairness, this attack

-has resulted in higher standards for everyone.
-However, the
+has prompted attention to higher standards for everyone.

-studies that I am aware of that purport to show that residential
+the research studies that we are aware of that purport to show

-intervention is less effective than home treatment do not separate the
+that residential intervention is less effective than home

-home.
-No one is suggesting that residential intervention is for
+one credible is suggesting that residential intervention is for

 everyone.